pinterest/gestalt/docs/markdown/android/textarea.md

 ### Comprehension
-e sure to [provide instructions](https://www.w3.org/WAI/tutorials/forms/instructions/) to help users understand how to complete the form and use individual form controls.
+Be sure to [provide instructions](https://www.w3.org/WAI/tutorials/forms/instructions/) to help users understand how to complete the form and use individual form controls.

 ### Labels
 Ensure the labels are precise and concise.
 Labels should only describe the text field they are associate with, and they must be visible.